moov-io/imagecashletter/README.md

 ### Create a file

-Explicitly create an X9 file with a Bundle of Forward Presentment Items and a Bundle of Return Items
+Explicitly create an Image Cash Letter file with a Bundle of Forward Presentment Items and a Bundle of Return Items

  ```go
 // Create a File